-These beautiful African armchairs are hand beaded, from top to bottom, and hails from Nigeria in West Africa.
+These African beaded chairs and decor hails from Nigeria in West Africa and was all beaded by hand.
 Fist of all, these beaded chairs were originally made for the Yoruba tribe’s royalty.
 Furthermore, only the Yoruba’s Kings and Queens as well as, their direct ascendants were the only privileged ones allowed to sit in these chairs.

 This Yoruba King’s crown from Nigeria is worshiped as one of the most cherished beaded objects from Africa.
 This cone-shaped crown embellished with beaded faces, geometric patterns and birds represents the future as well as, the past of the King or Queen who it was made for.
 Therefore, it can only be worn by Yoruba royalty during public and state occasions.
 The crown is the most important object in royal Yoruba insignia.
 The beaded strings act as a veil and are attached at the bottom of the crown, thus covering the King’s face and shrouding him from onlookers.
 Furthermore, strengthening his role as divine ruler.